ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 According to IBM’s 2025 threat intelligence report, one-fourth of cyberattacks exploit common vulnerabilities in public-facing applications, indicating a significant risk for companies using web apps.
 It’s a wake-up call, isn’t it?

-Regular web application security testing empowers you to protect your application and prevent a hacker’s attempt to steal data.
+Performing web application security testing empowers you to protect your application and prevent a hacker’s attempt to steal data.
 It offers insights into your web app’s attack surface to let you take stronger measures to defend it.

 Save Millions by Preventing Data Breaches with Thorough Security Assessment Let’s Check Vulnerabilities